Jolene (song): Olivia Newton-John version

 In 1976, Olivia Newton-John recorded a version and released it as the second and final single from her seventh studio album, Come On Over, in selected countries.
 In Japan, the song peaked at number 11 on the Oricon Singles Chart.

 The single was released in Australia in early 1978, peaking at number 29.

+The song was a part of the 1982, 40-city Physical Tour set list, then became a popular concert event on HBO in 1983.

+In 2022, the song was included on the reissue of Olivia Newton-John's Greatest Hits, her first greatest hits album.

 During the COVID-19 pandemic, Newton-John created an in-studio duet with Parton, with the performance captured on video.
-The duet is expected to be released as part of Newton-John's first posthumous album, Just The Two Of Us: The Duets Collection.
+The duet was released as part of Newton-John's first posthumous album, Just the Two of Us: The Duets Collection (Vol. 1).